macarthur-lab/clinvar/README.md

 + `conflicted` is `1` if the variant has *ever* been asserted "Pathogenic" or "Likely pathogenic" by any submitter for any phenotype, and has also been asserted "Benign" or "Likely benign" by any submitter for any phenotype, and `0` otherwise.
 Note that having one assertion of pathogenic and one of uncertain significance does *not* count as conflicted for this column.

 To run the pipeline:

 ```
 cd ./src
 pip install --user --upgrade -r requirements.txt
-python master.py -R hg19.fasta -E ExAC.r0.3.1.sites.vep.vcf.gz
+python2.7 master.py --b37-genome /path/to/b37.fasta --b38-genome /path/to/b38.fasta -E /path/to/ExAC.r1.sites.vep.vcf.gz
 ```

 See `python master.py -h` for additional options.
-The above solution pipeline would only output simple variation, i.e. one variation has a single variant.
-With option `-M`, the pipeline could output another flat file with complex variations (i.e. more than one variant interpreted together).
+The above solution pipeline will output simple variation, i.e. one variation has a single variant as well as another flat file with complex variations (i.e. more than one variant interpreted together).

 Other requirements are R, [htslib](https://github.com/samtools/htslib) and [vt](https://github.com/atks/vt) (make sure the `vt` command is callable, i.e. in your `$PATH`).

 #### Usage notes

 Because ClinVar contains a great deal of data complexity, we made a deliberate decision to *not* attempt to capture all fields in our resulting file.
 We made an effort to capture a subset of fields that we believed would be most useful for genome-wide filtering, and also included `measureset_id` as a column to enable the user to look up additional details on the ClinVar website.
 For instance, the page for the variant with `measureset_id` 7105 is located at [ncbi.nlm.nih.gov/clinvar/variation/7105/](http://www.ncbi.nlm.nih.gov/clinvar/variation/7105/).
 Note that we also do not capture all of the complexity of the fields that are included.
-For example, the ClinVar website may display multiple HGVS notations for a single variant, while our file displays only one HGVS notation drawn from the ClinVar TXT dump.

 If you want to analyze the output file into R, a suitable line of code to read it in would be: